Keyboard shortcuts

 • Epoch updates and budget facts eventually propagate through anti-entropy.

-• This contract does not guarantee traffic-analysis resistance against global passive adversaries without optional privacy overlays.
+• This contract does not guarantee traffic-analysis resistance against global passive adversaries without encrypted envelopes and sufficiently regular cover behavior.

 • This contract does not define social policy decisions such as who should trust whom.